 The Education Act says that every child between the ages of 5 and 19 years, who is not a foreign student, "is entitled to free enrolment and free education at any state school".

-They can also charge "activity fees" for extra-curricular activities.
+Schools can charge "activity fees" for extra-curricular activities.
 This includes most sports activity.
 They can't enforce payment, but can exclude those who don't pay.

 Schools can ask for donations to cover general costs, but Ministry of Education guidelines state they should make it clear to parents the donation is voluntary, and the word "fee" should not be used.

-An integrated school is either a former private school that has joined the state system, or one that has been integrated since creation.
-They are allowed to retain their special feature or character, which is usually religious or cultural.
+An integrated school is a former private school that has joined the state system.
+The schools are allowed to retain their special feature or character, which is usually religious or cultural.